ornl-ssd/cpp-novice/_episodes/15-struct.md

 `apple`, `banana`, and `melon`.
 Note how once `product` is declared, it can be used just like any other type.

-Right at the end of the struct definition, and before the ending semicolon (;), the optional field `object_names` can be used to directly declare objects of the structure type.
-For example, the structure objects `apple`, `banana` and `melon` can be declared at the moment the structure type is defined:
+If `object_names` are specified, then objects of this type can be declared directly.
+For example, the structure objects `apple`, `banana` and `melon` could be declared this way as follows:

 ~~~
 struct product {